Super League: 2015–2018: Super 8s

 Funding for clubs was tiered in both leagues to prevent relegation-related financial difficulties.

 In preparation for the new structure, two clubs would be relegated from Super League in 2014 to reduce the league to 12.
-By the end of the season London Broncos and four time Champions Bradford Bulls were relegated to the Championship.
+By the end of the season London Broncos and four-time Champions Bradford Bulls were relegated to the Championship.

-In June 2015 8 of the 12 Super League clubs voted to allow a Marquee Player that could exceed a club's salary cap as long as they can afford their wages.
+In June 2015 eight of the 12 Super League clubs voted to allow a Marquee Player that could exceed a club's salary cap as long as they could afford their wages.
 The marquee player rule came into force for the 2016 Super League season.

 The first Super 8s season was won by the Leeds Rhinos, with all four Super League clubs surviving the Qualifiers.
-The following year Hull KR were relegated when they lost to Salford in the Million Pound Game with Leigh being promoted.
+The following year Hull KR were relegated when they lost to Salford in the Million Pound Game, with Leigh being promoted.

 2017 saw Castleford finish top of the league for the first time in their history although they eventually lost the Grand Final to Leeds who claimed their 8th title.

 By 2018 there were question marks over how successful the Super 8s were.
 Attendances after the split dropped and there was more interest in relegation than there was in the Super League 8s and playoffs.

-2019–2021: Split from RFL and COVID-19 Pandemic
+2019–2021: Abolishment of Super 8s, split from RFL, and COVID-19 pandemic

 On 14 September 2018, an EGM was called to discuss the future of the sport.
 The Super League clubs were unhappy with the way the RFL was running the sport and wanted more control over future TV deals and sponsorship money.
-A vote went Super Leagues way and they subsequently split from the RFL while also voting in favour of scrapping the Super 8s in favour of a more traditional league structure with a one up one down system for promotion and relegation.
+A vote went in favour of the Super League and they subsequently split from the RFL while also voting to scrap the Super 8s in favour of a more traditional league structure with a one up one down system for promotion and relegation.

 As a result of the split the Super League appointed former Everton CEO Robert Elstone as Chief Executive.
-Elstone brought in new branding and new rules such as the shot clock to stop time wasting and golden point extra time in favour of draws.
+Elstone brought in new branding and new rules such as the shot clock to stop time wasting, and golden point extra time in favour of draws.